 Oil pipelines are often touted as being an extremely safe way to transport oil, but leaks and spillages happen regularly, and while some may not be considered a large enough amount to cause serious environmental damage, there is no amount of oil, should it find its way into a water supply, that is tolerable.
 Why is this an acceptable risk for the people of Standing Rock to live with but not the people of Bismark?
 My own opinion is that the government and big oil companies don’t care about whether or not they poison Native communities because this is something that’s been going on for a long time.

-If you want to help Standing Rock stop the proposed DAPL expansion, then join their calls to send a message to the North Dakota Public Service Commission before the November 13th hearing by filling out this quick form via the Lakota People’s Law Project.
+If you want to help Standing Rock stop the proposed DAPL expansion, then join their calls to send a message to the North Dakota Public Service Commission before the November 13th hearing by filling out this quick form (form now closed) via the Lakota People’s Law Project.